Jayasenthur/Jayasenthur/README.md

-- 👋 Hi, I’m @Jayasenthur
+- 👋 Hi, I’m @Jaya
-- 👀 I’m interested in Data analyst
+- 👀 I’m interested in Data Engineering
-- 🌱 I’m currently learning sqlserver
+- 🌱 I’m currently learning clouding
-- 💞️ I’m looking for a Data analyst job
+- 💞️ I’m looking for a entry level positions in data engineering
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...